SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

     mongorestore --drop --db docker /home/admin/migration_data/docker/
     ```

-8. Restore the web applications of the Edge 10.9 appliance using the command:
+8. Restore the web applications of the Edge 10.9 appliance by using the following command:

     ```shell
     chown -R karaf:karaf /webapps/